pdl/jtl/spec/syntax.md

 There is more than one way to represent a JTL document as JTLS.
 There is one way to represent a JTLS document as JTL (ignoring insignificant whitespace).

+A JTLS parser will transform any valid JTLS document into an equivalent JTL document.

 ## Core Concepts

 JTLS permits three different types of data to be represented: